Cobord/polynomial_subspaces/README.md

  - Add<Self, Output = Self>, AddAssign<Self>,Sub<Self, Output = Self>, SubAssign<Self> for subspace being closed under addition and subtraction
  - MulAssign<R>, Mul<T, Output = Self>, Neg<Output = Self> for multiplication by scalars from the base ring

+# Zeros

+On such a subspace, we may also implement FundamentalTheorem<R> in reference to the fundamental theorem of algebra.
+For a subspace which implements this trait we have a find zeros method which either gives the zeros with multiplicities (only the ones within T itself without going to an extension) or a FindZeroError for the cases when the polynomial in question was the zero polynomial or the zeros could not be determined.
+This would be the case when the Abel-Ruffini unsolvability comes up.
+In this method, me must provide the square and cube root functions that are needed in the relavant quadratic or Cardano's formulae.
+They both return options to account for the possibilities that the generic ring R is not algebraically closed/doesn't have cube roots of unity, etc. We don't demnad such a restriction on R in the constraints on the type R when implementing Generic1DPoly<R>.
+The complicated square root and cube root functions are only as inputs and only relevant if we implement FundamentalTheorem<R>.

 # Monomial Basis

 ## Dense